caleb765landis/Collectathon-Dev-Logs/posts/introduction.md

 I'm excited to finally have an ongoing personal project, and to be honest...
 I can't wait to use my own product!
 I love that I'll be able to keep adding new features and capabilities for the application whenever I think of them.
 If there's something I don't like about using the app, I can change it.
 That's the beauty of learning software development - you can design applications that you actually want to use, and you have something to show others when they ask what you do at work.

 Thank you for joining me on this journey!
-If you have an feedback or suggestions, please send me a message!
+If you have any feedback or suggestions, please send me a message!
 I'll link my [contact page](https://portfolio-caleb765landis.vercel.app/contact/) so you can send me a message or reach out in other ways.

 -Caleb